EvoNeck/SunHeat-injector/README.md

 # Possible issues ❗
 <br>

+### SunHeat doesn't launch

+If SunHeat doen't launch?, or getting error try disable your antivirus and run SunHeat as administrator. <br>

 ### Freezing or Crashing

-If your game freezes or crashes, it's because your injected script is outdated, bugged or doesn't contain LUA script <br>
+If your game freezes or crashes, it's because your injected script is outdated, bugged or doesn't contain LUA script. <br>

 ### Getting Banned